Thank you to all who have provided input!

 Community Engagement

-Input from a broad cross section of our community will provide valuable insights and identify priorities for the plan.
-Engagement opportunities for 'Emerging Directions' are now closed for review, but included:
+Input from a broad cross section of our community provided valuable insights that informed the development, refinement, and finalization of the Plan.
+Engagement opportunities from previous phases (now closed) included:

 • Online Session